python/typing/docs/spec/generics.rst

-An upper bound cannot be combined with type constraints (as used in ``AnyStr``, see the example earlier); type constraints cause the inferred type to be *exactly* one of the constraint types, while an upper bound just requires that the actual type is :term:`assignable` to the boundary type.
+An upper bound cannot be combined with type constraints (as used in ``AnyStr``, see the example earlier); type constraints cause the inferred type to be *exactly* one of the constraint types, while an upper bound just requires that the actual type is :term:`assignable` to the bound.

 .. _`variance`: